 Notify your bank of a move.
 Wells Fargo also advises that you make sure you notify your card issuers and other lenders of address or email changes so that you get your statement in a timely manner.

 Stay in touch with creditors.
-If you are late on a payment, or can’t pay, reach out to your creditor and see what alternative payment plans they might offer, says Wells Fargo.
+If you are late on a payment, or can’t pay, reach out to your creditor and see what alternative payment plans they might offer.
+Sometimes just calling and negotiating can lead to better terms.

 What missteps do people with excellent credit make?